 She then worked in some other TV series including featuring in a couple of episodes in Drunk History (2013-14); in seven episodes in The Red Road (2014–15); and in a couple of episodes in Girls (2016) among others.

 She eloped with American singer, songwriter, producer and actor, Lenny Kravitz, to Las Vegas on her 20th birthday in 1987.
 The only daughter of the couple, Zoë Isabella, who grew up to be a singer, model and actress, was born on December 1, 1988.
 Bonet parted ways with Kravitz in 1993.

 She changed her name legally from Lisa Bonet to Lilakoi Moon in 1995, nevertheless continues to use the former professionally.

-She married actor Jason Momoa on November 15, 2007; she was in a relationship with the actor since 2005.
-Together, they are blessed with two children; a daughter, Lola Iolani Momoa, born on July 23, 2007, and a son, Nakoa-Wolf Manakauapo Namakaeha Momoa, born on December 15, 2008.
+She married actor Jason Momoa on November 15, 2017; she was in a relationship with the actor since 2005.
+Together, they have two children: a daughter, Lola Iolani Momoa, born on July 23, 2007; and a son, Nakoa-Wolf Manakauapo Namakaeha Momoa, born on December 15, 2008.

 Lisa Bonet and Jason Momoa announced the news of their separation in January 2022.

 Lisa Bonet Movies